From the Thruway: Take Exit 35. At Carrier Circle, take 2nd exit onto Rt. 298 W. Turn left onto Deere Rd. (4th building on left).

 From N. Midler: Turn right onto Court Street Rd., then left onto Deere Rd.
 (2nd building on right).

 There are two driveways leading off Deere Road, one on either side of the building.
-You may park and enter on either side, though most of the parking is on the left.
-For a parking map, go to the Location page.
+Most of the parking is on the left.

 Bring lots of small, soft treats — something your dog can swallow quickly without stopping to chew or chase crumbs.
-You may bring a water dish for your dog and fill it at the water cooler.
+You may bring a water bottle and dish for your dog.

-You will be given your instructor’s phone number and/or e-mail address.
+You will be given your instructor’s e-mail address and/or phone number.

 Feel free to ask questions during class.
-If you need more help, talk to your instructor after class or make arrangements to call/e-mail.
+If you need more help, call/e-mail your instructor after class.

 In the event of a class cancellation due to an emergency or bad weather, your instructor will e-mail or call you.
 (Be sure that we have your contact info.)
 If you are in doubt about the weather and cannot reach your instructor, stay home; we’ll catch you up the following week.

-Potty your dog using the grassy area near the garage entrance.
+Potty your dog using the grassy area near whichever entrance you use.
 Pick up afterwards and dispose of the waste in the garbage can near the entrance.
 If your dog has an accident inside, there are paper towels, plastic bags and spray bottles at each ring.

 Your dog must be on leash at all times unless he is crated or in the ring under your instructor's supervision.

-If you wish to crate your dog, you may use one of the marked guest crates or bring your own (you must take it home at the end of class).
+If you wish to crate your dog, you may bring your own crate (you must take it home at the end of class).
 Please do not use members’ crates.

 Do not allow your dog to sniff other dogs.
 Not every dog is as friendly as yours!